Deeds of Covenant

 For following years, you must complete a Form R185 after each payment date.
 You should send a copy of this to your Revenue Office.
 We will adjust your tax record and make sure you receive a repayment of tax if it is due.

-If you are a PAYE employee, use myAccount to submit an Income Tax return to claim the relief.
-Alternatively, you can complete the Claim form for Deed of Covenant and send it into your Revenue office.
+If you are a PAYE employee, use myAccount to submit an Income Tax Return to claim the relief.
+Alternatively, you can complete the Claim form for Deed of Covenant and send it to your Revenue office.

 If you are self-assessed, you should include the details in your annual Form 11 return.

 If you receive covenant payments, you must ensure that you are registered for tax.
-If you are not registered, please see Getting started in the Starting your first job section.
+If you are not registered, please see 'What you should do' in the Starting your first job section.
 This section will explain how you can register for tax.

 You need to declare your covenant payments to Revenue.
 In the first year you should send: